|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we travel South to Liwande National Park where we safari by jeep and boat!
 Liwonde National Park is a true evocative of a vanishing Africa.
 Here you can experience the best of Malawian safaris.
 Hippos bask in slow moving pools and crocodiles lurk on mudflats.
 Here is the dream of an Africa that has lured explorers along this very river into the heart of Africa.
 Bird life is prolific (top birding locations in Southern Africa) We will also visit a local village to experience a glimpse of local life.
 Optional early morning walking safari (no extra charge).

-Day 6: To Kungoni Centre of Culture and Art (Mua Mission)
+Day 6: Kungoni Center of Culture and Art (Mua Mission) to Lilongwe

-Today, we travel to Kungoni (Mua Mission) which is the best museum presenting the country’s history culture and art.
-The museum describes Malawi’s three tribes namely Yao, Ngoni and Chewas, their origins and their battles, slave trade influence, Christian and Islam influence and more.
+Today, after a early morning game drive we travel to Kungoni (Mua Mission) which is the best museum presenting the country's history culture and art.
+The museum describes Malawi's three tribes namely Yao, Ngoni and Chewas, their origins and their battles, slave trade influence, Christian and Islam influence and more.
 It is also an ideal place for buying Malawian wood carvings.
-In the evening, enjoy a traditional, cultural dance performance.
-Dinner and overnight at Kungoni.
+In the afternoon we enjoy a traditional, cultural dance performance before making our way back to Lilongwe.
+Dinner and overnight in Lilongwe

 Day 9: To Chipata